Animal Abuse & Violence

 Research finds a clear and compelling link between animal abuse and other violent acts.
 Animal abuse does not only hurt animals; it affects our entire community.

-Animal abuse also has a strong connection to domestic violence.
+Animal abuse has a strong connection to domestic violence.
 Victim’s dogs and cats are often used by abusers as pawns to manipulate and control them.
-In an abusive home, a companion animal may serve as a lone confidant for an abused woman or child and, by abusing the animal, an abuser is taking advantage of the victim’s concern for his or her animal.
-Abusers may threaten animals to keep children and partners from reporting abuse or to keep them from leaving.
-Often acts of abuse are perpetrated in the presence of adult and child victims.
+In an abusive home, a companion animal may serve as a lone confidant for an abused woman or child and, by abusing the animal, an abuser takes advantage of the victim’s concern for his or her animal.
+Abusers may threaten or abuse animals in front of children and partners to keep them from reporting abuse or leaving.
 By hurting the animals, an abuser is sending the message that a human victim could be next.

-Children who witness such abuse are three times more likely to abuse animals and, later in life, to play a role in an abusive relationship.
+Children who witness such abuse are three times more likely to abuse animals and to play a role in an abusive relationship later in life.

-Whenever an animal is abused, a chain reaction begins in our community.
+When an animal is abused, a chain reaction begins in our community.
 Not only does an innocent animal get injured, but the person who commits the offense often falls into a cycle that could ultimately result in violence against other people.
 The evidence of a link between cruelty to animals and violence toward humans is compelling.
-In the vast majority of cases, cruelty to animals is just one aspect of a social environment marked by violence.
 In fact, people who abuse animals are five times more likely to commit violent crime.

 Animal abuse, like many other forms of abuse, is about power and control over a helpless victim.
-It is intolerable.
-By taking action against animal cruelty, we not only prevent animal suffering, but also uncover and perhaps prevent additional crimes.
-Understand the link and take animal abuse seriously.
-Hurting an animal hurts us all.
+By taking action against animal cruelty, we protect animals and may uncover and perhaps prevent additional crimes.

 Many victims are hesitant to leave a dangerous situation because they fear for their animal’s safety.